Never Again MSD

 Never Again MSD is an American student-led political action committee for gun control that advocates for tighter regulations to prevent gun violence.
-The organization, also known by the Twitter hashtags #NeverAgain, and #EnoughIsEnough, was formed by a group of twenty students attending Marjory Stoneman Douglas High School (MSD) at the time of the deadly shooting in 2018, in which seventeen students and staff members were killed by the alleged gunman, who was a 19-year-old former student of the school and was armed with an AR-15 style semi-automatic rifle.
+The organization, also known by the Twitter hashtags #NeverAgain, and #EnoughIsEnough, was formed by a group of twenty students attending Marjory Stoneman Douglas High School (MSD) in Parkland, Florida, at the time of the deadly shooting in 2018, in which seventeen students and staff members were killed by gunman Nikolas Cruz, who was a 19-year-old former student of the school armed with an AR-15 style semi-automatic rifle.
 The organization started on social media as a movement "for survivors of the Stoneman Douglas Shooting, by survivors of the Stoneman Douglas Shooting" using the hashtag #NeverAgain.
 A main goal of the group was to influence that year's United States mid-term elections, and they embarked on a multi-city bus tour to encourage young people to register to vote.

 The organization staged protests demanding legislative action to be taken to prevent similar shootings in the future and has vocally condemned U.S. lawmakers who have received political contributions from the National Rifle Association (NRA).
 It was credited in The Washington Post as winning a "stunning victory" against the NRA in the Florida legislature in March 2018 when both houses voted for various gun control measures.
 The law increased funding for school security and raised the required age to buy a gun from 18 to 21.

 Among the organization's most prominent members are Alfonso Calderon, Sarah Chadwick, Jaclyn Corin, Ryan Deitsch, X González, David Hogg, Cameron Kasky, and Alex Wind.
 Corin, González, Hogg, Kasky, and Wind were featured on a cover of Time in March 2018.
 In December later that year, it was announced that the March for Our Lives activists made the shortlist for Time's Person of the Year at number four.